hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/epoch.md

 <div class="timeline-year"><h2>2021</h2></div>

 <div class="timeline-entry left" data-category="politics" data-era="after-the-feed" data-concepts="power social-media">
-  <h3>January 6</h3>
+  <h3>January 6 Insurrection</h3>
-  <p>Supporters of President Trump breach the U.S. Capitol on January 6.
-The event is extensively documented across digital platforms.</p>
+  <p>Supporters of President Trump stormed the U.S. Capitol in an attempt to overturn the 2020 election results.
+The attack was planned, documented, and livestreamed across digital platforms by the participants themselves.
+Five people died.
+It was the first time the Capitol had been breached since 1814.</p>
   <span class="timeline-tag politics">Politics</span>
 </div>